CS 307 Hwk 5: Textured Barn

 Note the four modes that the GUI makes available:

-- showFaces helps to explain the geometry
+- showFaces helps to explain the geometry, but for an older

 - showResult is, of course, the desired product